RankFTW/Ultra-Limiter/README.md

 This is the sweet spot for Reflex-based pacing — just below the display's native rate so the driver always has a frame ready without exceeding the VSync window.

 When frame generation is active, the limiter automatically divides the target by the FG multiplier to compute the real render rate.
 For example, at 120 FPS with DLSS FG 2x, the GPU renders at 60 FPS and the driver interpolates the rest.

 ---

+## Background FPS Limit

+Caps the frame rate when the game window is not focused (alt-tabbed).
+Set with a slider (0–120).
+Setting 0 disables the background cap, so the normal FPS limit applies even when unfocused.

+When active, the background cap bypasses the normal Reflex-based pacing and uses a simple sleep-based limiter.
+This keeps GPU and CPU usage low while the game is in the background — useful for saving power and reducing heat when you're browsing or on Discord.

+The cap engages automatically when `GetForegroundWindow()` doesn't match the game's HWND, and disengages instantly when you click back into the game.
+The OSD continues to update while backgrounded.

+---